leahnote01/blog/_posts/2025/2025-04-22-TIL25_ANewChapter.md

 </center>

-After several weeks of consistent posting, I’m wrapping up my TIL25_StatReview series, which focused on **revisiting the foundations of statistics and probability.** This journey <u>sharpened my intuition and reconnected me to the mathematical backbone of modern machine learning</u>.
+After several weeks (*actually, it was several months, though*) of consistent posting, I’m wrapping up my TIL25_StatReview series, which focused on **revisiting the foundations of statistics and probability.** This journey <u>sharpened my intuition and reconnected me to the mathematical backbone of modern machine learning</u>.
 From revisiting central limit theorems to power laws in error analysis, every post helped reinforce concepts I had once taken for granted.

 <br>